1. What is responsible travel?

 7. What is community based tourism?

-Community based tourism is tourism in which residents (often rural, poor and economically marginalized) invite tourists to visit their communities with the provision of overnight accommodation and/or activities.
+Community based tourism is tourism in which residents (often rural, poor and economically marginalized) invite tourists to visit their communities and provide overnight accommodation and/or activities.

 Community based tourism enables tourists to discover local habitats and wildlife and celebrates and respects traditional cultures, rituals and wisdom.
 The community will be aware of the commercial and social value placed on their natural and cultural heritage through tourism and this will foster community based conservation of these resources.